-Cookie base package plus 1/4 cup honey, 1 teaspoon vanilla, 2 eggs, 1/4 cup butter, optional addition of 1 cup paleo chocolate chips.
+Cookie base package plus 1/4 cup honey, 1 teaspoon vanilla, 2 eggs, 1/4 cup coconut oil, optional addition of 1 cup paleo chocolate chips.
 Mix all together, drop by teaspoon onto baking sheet.
 Bake for 10-12 minutes and BAM!
 Cookies!

 Honey Lavender Thumbprints